+further southward movement of wheeled or tracked vehicles.
+Plans were already afoot to bridge the gap with a Treadway bridge to be airdropped in sections at Koto-ri.
 Photo by Sgt Frank C. Kerr, Department of Defense Photo (USMC) A5375

 By evening on 9 December the Treadway bridge was in place and men and vehicles could move unimpeded down the MSR through Funchilin Pass.
-From here on enemy resis-
+From here on enemy resiswind," said noted photographer David Douglas Duncan, "was like nothing ever known by the trapped Marines, yet they had to march through it."

-The wind that blew from Manchuria and beyond, "down over the Yalu and the mountains all around... down into the gorges with their frozen streams amd naked rocks... down along the ice-capped road-now shrieking and wild-
+The wind that blew from Manchuria and beyond, "down over the Yalu and the mountains all around... down into the gorges with their frozen streams amd naked rocks... down along the ice-capped road-now shrieking and wild-that

-Photo by Sgt William R. Keating, Department of Defense Photo (USMC) A5408 in tance was limited to small-scale firefights and ambushes.
+Photo by Sgt William R. Keating, Department of Defense Photo (USMC) A5408 tance was limited to small-scale firefights and ambushes.
 The most sizable resistance would come near Sudong.